Neel-shetty/c-brainfuck-compiler/README.md

 # c-brainfuck-compiler
 Brainfuck to Assembly complier written in C.
-It outputs an assembly file which is used to create an executable binary using nasm
+It outputs an assembly file which is used to create an executable binary using nasm.
 ### Dependencies
 Install these if you dont have it already.
 - make